project-robius/robius/crates/authentication/README.md

     AndroidText, BiometricStrength, Context, Policy, PolicyBuilder, Text, WindowsText, };

-// Linux ignores policy options like biometrics/password (kept for parity). let policy: Policy = PolicyBuilder::new()
+// Linux ignores policy options like biometrics/password,
+// but it's best to keep them in for proper operation on other platforms. let policy: Policy = PolicyBuilder::new()
     // The action ID must match your `.policy`.
     .action_id("com.yourapp.authenticate") // optional if using default